mstoffel-sag/c8yMQTT/README.md

 checkout the repo and execute install.sh (sudo rights are needed).
 This will install all dependencies (python etc.) via apt and pip and create a systemd file "c8y.service" that is deployed to  /etc/systemd/system/  the agent is now registered as a linux daemon.
 You can start it via service c8y start.
 When the agent starts the first time it creates the necessary smartrest template.
-To ensure that the newest version of the template you can delete it in the platform.
-The agen will create it on every startup new.
+To ensure that the newest version of the template is active you can delete it in the platform.
+The agent will create it on every startup anew.

 If the requirements are installed, for debugging you can also start the agent simply by:

 python3 piAgent.py

 The agent is designed to run also without a sense hat extension.
 Then only CPU and Memory Measurements are transmitted.
+In general the agent can run on any python3 capable platform most critical dependency is psutils that is most hardware/OS dependent.

 ### Configuration